rjray/advent-2020-clojure/src/advent_of_code/README.md

 Day 15 (4291/3393, approx. 49 minutes).
 Both parts of this are solved with a brute-force algorithm.
 And I don't know if I'll bother going back to refine it once I've read some other solutions on reddit.
 But I'm rather disappointed in myself today, because I got my second wrong submission for a really stupid reason: I hard-coded a number in the algorithm that worked on all the test data-sets but not on the real data.
 You never *never* **NEVER** hard-code a part of your algorithm.

 To make it even more frustrating, when I tried running part 2 within a CIDER-driven REPL, it locked up my machine and nearly crashed it.
 I was able to kill it when it started to thrash, as that slowed it a bit.
-When I ran it again in an ordinary run (outside of a REPL and/or CIDER), it produced the (correct) answer within a few seconds.
+When I ran it again in an ordinary run (outside of a REPL and/or CIDER), it produced the (correct) answer within forty seconds or so.

 This was not my day.

 ## [day16.clj](day16.clj)

-Day 16 (--/--).
+Day 16 (3212/3883, approx. 1 hour 49 minutes).
+Parsing can be a pain, especially when the input has distinctly different sections.
+After getting a working parse, part 1 was pretty straightforward to do using sets.
+I finished it in under half an hour (most of which was the parser).

+Part 2 was a challenge.
+It's some sort of search algorithm, and I don't know if I did the "right" thing or if what I did counts as brute force.
+But I got the right answer, so I'll take it.

+The code is sitting at 116 lines, so I'll surely try to improve it later.
+Also, the unit-test file is worthless since the data had to change between parts 1 and 2, and the test-data for part 2 couldn't actually generate an answer.

 ## [day17.clj](day17.clj)